surfly/WebAugmentation/README.md

 # Web Augmentation: Taking Back Control of the Internet

-## TL;DR
+> [!NOTE]

-Web Augmentation is a new paradigm that lets developers modify, automate, and share any web application—without access to its code.
+> **TL;DR** Web Augmentation is a new paradigm that lets developers modify, automate, and share any web application—without access to its code.
 It creates a programmable overlay on top of the existing web.
 In this post, we explore how the web became closed, how Web Augmentation re-opens it, and why it’s vital for the age of agentic AI.
 👉 [Read the Webfuse Whitepaper](#)

----

 ## Introduction: The Web Wasn’t Meant to Be This Way